-At Octopus, our theme for Community Centre Week 2019 is Food Poverty.
+At Octopus, our theme for Community Centre Week 2019 was Food Poverty.
 Due to the high concentration of nearly 2000 food and drink outlets located in Islington, the window of opportunity for help from the local businesses is huge.
 Having a healthy diet is critical in preventing illness and maintaining a high calibre of health and wellbeing.
 But research has revealed a healthy diet can cost over 50% more than an unhealthy one.
 Accessibility and affordability therefore can interfere with reaching a healthy and balanced diet and these can be concluded as the pivotal reasons for food insecurity in Islington today.

 This campaign aims to get local businneses involved.
 Hornsey Lane Estate Community Association, Elizabeth House and Hilldrop Community Centres are collectively looking for support from local businesses to aid with reducing food poverty in our community.
 With supermarkets, cafes and restaurants at the heart of our area, economy and life, it is shocking how people in our community are still facing this unnecessary issue.
 Hopefully with the driving force of our community centres, mutual partnerships with local eateries will be established with the primary aim of reducing food poverty for all.